Sexuality and gender identity–based cultures: Sexual fetish-based cultures

 The fetish subculture comprises people who share interests in a broad range of sexual fetishes and other paraphilias.
 Alternative terms for the fetish subculture include fetish scene and fetish community.

-This subculture is often has a strong nightclub scene, in the form of fetish clubs.
+This subculture often has a strong nightclub scene, in the form of fetish clubs.

 Some of the most common paraphilias seen in the fetish subculture include BDSM, leather fetishism and rubber fetishism.
 The subculture itself allows for people to come together and share their common interests in regards to sexual fetishes, allowing for a safe and supportive environment.

-However, there is typically a negative stigma associated with this subculture as it encourages the uncommon discussion and indulging of sexual desires in society.
-This often results in people rejecting such subcultures or associating it with other cultures that explore such topics, thus including the LGBTQ culture.
+While fetish culture is often stigmatized, research shows that these communities can also serve as inclusive spaces where sexual and gender expression are freely explored.
+For many in the LGBTQ+ community, BDSM practices can encourage empowerment and self-acceptance while challenging heteronormative views of gender and sex.
+Participating in kink communities can also strengthen connectedness, healing, and self-exploration, as well as interpersonal skills through an emphasis on consent and communication that reinforces safety and mutual respect.
+However, barriers still exist within the kink community, such as limited access to affirming healthcare, racism, ableism, and geographic inaccessibility.

-Influence on mainstream culture
+Influence on Western culture

-Sexual minority cultures frequently and consistently influence each other.
+In recent years, sexual minority cultures influenced parts of mainstream culture.

+The latter half of the 20th century’s mainstream culture was characterized by the film industry.
+Previous to the civil rights movements from the 1960s to 70s, homosexuality was not depicted in films.
+It was banned in the Motion Picture Production Code from 1930 to 1960.
+Even when it was shown in films, homosexuality was associated with violent and criminal characters, such as in the 1980 film Cruising.

+However, during the civil rights movement, certain films and their portrayals of queer sexuality and gender showed positive shifts in attitudes towards queer people.
+The documentary Word Is Out depicted queer people in mundane settings in the home, presenting them in everyday circumstances and showing their normality.
+The documentary and several other films at the time showed queer people as “normal” and “respectable” characters instead of the previous violent criminals.

 Yale sociology professor Joshua Gamson argues that the tabloid talk show genre, popularized by Oprah Winfrey in the 1980s provided a much needed, high impact media visibility for sexual minorities and did more to make gay culture mainstream than any other development of the 20th century.
 Slang frequently originates in subcultures, including sexual minority subcultures, which becomes part of the larger vernacular.

-Madonna is one of many artists who have borrowed from sexual minority cultures, including her appropriation of vogueing.
-The television series Queer Eye for the Straight Guy depicts straight men being given fashion make-overs or decorating tips from gay men.
+People's perceptions of gender and sexuality are influenced by the growing media representation of the LGBTQ+ community in pop culture, music, and television.
+According to research, LGBTQ individuals can become more prideful and accepting of their identities by being exposed to positive LGBTQ media figures like Ellen DeGeneres and television shows like Will & Grace and The L Word.
+Stereotypical or negative portrayals reinforce stigma and negative narratives, whereas positive representation has been reported to be influential and affirming.
+Media visibility strengthens community and identity, while also fostering acceptance and normalization of LGBTQ+ individuals.